oxinabox/oxinabox.github.io/_posts/2018-10-03-Dispatch,-Traits-and-Metaprogramming-Over-Reflection.md

 It is also nicely extensible.
-Lets say we created a singlton type to represent a half.
+Lets say we created a singleton type to represent a half.

 **Input:**